District Dashboard for Social-Emotional Learning Programs

 When we have school settings and pacing data, our reporting capabilities will have the chance to be more dynamic.

 Due to the school year schedule and scope, we had to do a rolling release of features.
-This made it hard to see the whole design experience and some features went live mid-year, which may have lost leaders in adopting the feature.
-There are small adjustments that will support a more coherent experience across school and district leaders using their data.
+This made it hard to see the whole design experience, and some features went live mid-year, which may have lost leaders in adopting the feature.